tonymullen/TonyMullen-Book/Readme.md

 * Installations from appendix A & Appendix B are necessary to get Ch 3 code working.
 * Any reference to any file with the extension `.jade` should be changed to `.pug`.
 * Jade/Pug files are indentation based.
 Wrong indentation in these files will throw your layout out of wack.
 Turn on Show Indent Guide and Show Invisibles in Atom (Preferences > Editor) to see the spaces in your editor.
-Also, refer to the author's GitHub code directly to check the indentation when the indentation is borked in the book or e-book (as I write this, Listing 3.7 in the epub version is extremely borked).
+Also, refer to the author's GitHub code directly to check the indentation when the indentation is borked in the book or e-book (as I write this, Listing 3.7 in the epub version is an example of this).

 **Ch 3 Readme Questions**